Ethiotechguru/color-game/README.md

 This game will have three levels to challenge the player.
-The first step will contain 9 circle each with different color which are generated randomly using the rgb values (0-255). the player will click on the circle until the clicked color is matched the displied rgb(values). when the player clicked the correct color, all 8 circle will change to the picked color and the player will be prompted to play the game again or move to the next level. the second level will have 12 circle with 12 shade of colors and the player will be challenged to play the same way. the third and the last level shows only one color which is randomly generated and the player will be prompted to input the
+The first step will contain 9 circle each with different color which are generated randomly using the rgb values (0-255). the player will click on the circle until the clicked color is matched the displyed rgb(values). when the player clicked the correct color, all 8 circle will change to the picked color and the player will be prompted to play the game again or move to the next level. the second level will have 12 circle with 12 shade of colors and the player will be challenged to play the same way. the third and the last level shows only one color which is randomly generated and the player will be prompted to input the